nahusznaj/twilio-count-incoming-calls/readme.md

 # Steps to use this script

-Create a folder, open a terminal and navigate to the folder.
+Create a folder, open a terminal and `cd` into the folder.

-Create a virtual environment, in my case, I called it calls-venv (not in the repository):
+Create a virtual environment, in my case, I called it calls-venv (the folder from my virtual environment is not included in this repository):

 ```
 $ python3 -m venv calls-venv